Updated: Jun 7

 Below you can watch our video about these discoveries:

 Know of other cool amateur discoveries that we did not mention?
-Send us a link below and we will collect them to create a part 2 sometime in the future!
+Send us a link below and we will collect them to create a part 2 sometimes in the future!